 8. Patagonian Conure

 While most Conures are brightly colored, usually green but often displaying rainbows of colors, the Patagonian Conure has a more subdued physical appearance.
-This species is mostly a dark olive color, though it has small patches of orange and red on its legs.
+This species is mainly a dark olive color, though it has small patches of orange and red on its legs.

 Patagonian Conures are the largest Conure species and can reach 20 inches in length when fully grown.
 They’re affectionate and loving, though they can be quite loud as well.